This comprehensive guide will give you all the AP Statistics exam information and review tips to help you prepare for it.

 Unit 9: Inference for Quantitative Data: Slopes | 2-5% |

-As you progress through each course unit, you will get the opportunity to engage with the big ideas that reappear throughout the course.
-Learning in-depth about the AP Statistics course description will help you plan a detailed study schedule for your AP Statistics exam.
+As you progress through each course unit, you will have the opportunity to engage with the big ideas that recur throughout the course.
+Gaining a deep understanding of the AP Stats course and exam description will also help you create a well-structured study plan for the AP Statistics exam.

 The course curriculum for AP Statistics is designed to enable you to master specific course skills as you journey through the course.
 These skills determine how well-equipped you are to solve statistical problems on your exam.
 There are four skill categories in total: